Did you know that the average cost of a funeral today can be over $10,000?

 Without embalming fluid or a concrete vault, the body decomposes much more quickly, without leaving harmful chemicals and materials in the earth.
 The body is placed in a shroud or in a biodegradable casket.

 Not every cemetery allows green burials, so call around to find one that does.
-Although you still have to pay for a shroud and a burial plot, a green burial can save you lots of money, and is better for the earth, too.
+Although you still have to pay for a shroud and a cemetery plot, a green burial can save you lots of money, and is better for the earth, too.

 Have the Service At Home

-Another trend which is on the rise is the home burial.
+Another affordable funeral trend which is on the rise is the home burial.
 This allows you to skip the funeral home altogether and take care of all aspects of death and burial at home.
 A “death coach” or “death midwife” can assist you with the process.

 This option leaves you in completely in the driver’s seat when managing the cost of the funeral.
 A coffin can be pre-purchased, and even used for some other purpose until it comes time for the burial.